MicrosoftDocs/dataexplorer-docs/kusto/query/parse-operator.md

 ### Relaxed mode

-In this example for relaxed mode, `totalSlices` extended column must be of type `long`.
+In the following relaxed mode example, the extended column, `totalSlices`, must be of type `long`.
 However, in the parsed string, it has the value `nonValidLongValue`.
-In `releaseTime` extended column, the value `nonValidDateTime` can't be parsed as `datetime`.
+For the extended column, `releaseTime`, the value `nonValidDateTime` can't be parsed as `datetime`.
-These two extended columns get the value `null` while the other ones, such as `sliceNumber`, still get the correct values.
+These two extended columns result in `null` values while the other ones, such as `sliceNumber`, still result in the correct values.

-If you use option `kind = simple` for the following query, you get `null` for all extended columns.
+If you use option `kind = simple` for the following query, you get `null` results for all extended columns.
 This option is strict on extended columns, and is the difference between relaxed and simple mode.

 > [!NOTE]
 > In relaxed mode, extended columns can be partially matched.